 - 10-20 hours per month

 - for 2 years

 Many of our volunteers find the work so rewarding that they stay with the program longer than two years, and often volunteer in excess of 20 hours per month.
-We are grateful for all who have served and those who continue to assist us in providing safe, quality care for residents of nursing home in San Mateo county.
+We are grateful for all who have served and those who continue to assist us in providing safe, quality care for residents of long-term care facilities in San Mateo county.

 We offer a flexible 36 hour program which includes a combination of classroom instruction and online materials as well as field visits.
 After completing your initial training, you will receive the support and guidance of an experienced Regional Supervisor during an internship period.
 You will not be asked to go out on your own until you are confident and comfortable doing so.

 Following successful completion of your internship, you will be certified by the State of California as a Long-Term Care Ombudsman Representative.
 You’ll then be assigned to several facilities to visit, evaluate, and follow up on any complaints.

 Technical and moral support is always available from your supervisor or another one of our staff members.

 California Long-Term Ombudsmen are required to complete 12 hours of continuing education each year in order to retain their certification.
 OSSMC offers free classes each month to ensure that all ombudsmen have a number of opportunities to meet this requirement.

 To learn more about how to become a Certified Long-term Care Ombudsman Representative, contact us today.